---

 - **Security hardening** including malware scanning and firewalls

 The performance difference is real.
-A properly configured managed host typically delivers 300-500ms load times compared to 2-4 seconds on cheap shared hosting.
+A properly configured managed host typically delivers **300-500ms load times** compared to 2-4 seconds on cheap shared hosting.
 That’s not marketing fluff.
-It’s measurable in your site speed metrics.
+It’s measurable in your [site speed metrics](https://pagespeed.web.dev/)

-This comparison focuses on 5 premium managed WordPress hosts that serious site owners actually consider.
+This comparison focuses on **3 premium managed WordPress hosts** that serious site owners actually consider.
 No budget fillers.
 Just the providers worth your money.
-We also recommend taking a look into WordPress speed optimization guide to speed up your website even further.
+We also recommend taking a look into [WordPress speed optimization guide](https://purethemes.net/ultimate-wordpress-speed-optimization-complete-technical-guide/)

-Quick Comparison: Best Managed WordPress Hosting
+## Quick Comparison: Fastest Managed WordPress Hosting

 | Provider | Starting Price | CDN Included | Best For |